On the notion of metaplectic Barbasch-Vogan duality: Theta lifting for the complex dual pair

-\begin{lem} The $(\fgg\times \fgg, G)$-module $V_{\ckcO}$ is unitarizable. \end{lem} \begin{proof} We pair the rows in the Young diagram of $\ckcO$ by their length.
-Without loss of generality, we can assume that $\ckcO$ has row lengths as a multi-set
+\begin{prop} The $(\fgg\times \fgg, G)-$module $V_{\ckcO}$ is unitarizable. \end{prop} \begin{proof} We pair the rows in the Young diagram of $\ckcO$ by their length.
+Without loss of generality, we can assume that $\ckcO$ has row lengths as a multi-set (set with multiplicities)

 Note that $a_1< \cdots< a_{2p}$ are distinct even integers and we allow $a_1=0$.
-Let $a := \sum_{i=1}^{2p} a_i$, $\ckfgg_a:=\fgg_a := \fsp_{2a}(\bC)$, $G_a = \Sp_{2a}(\bC)$, and $\ckcO_0$ be the nilpotent orbit in $\Nil(\ckfgg_a)$ whose Young diagram has rows $a_1<a_2< \cdots< a_{2p}$.
+Let $a := \sum_{i=1}^{2p} a_i$, $\ckfgg_a:=\fgg_a := \fsp_{2a}(\bC)$, $G_a = \Sp_{2a}(\bC)$, and $\ckcO_0$ be the nilpotent orbit in $\overline{\mathrm{Nil}}(\ckfgg_a)$ whose Young diagram has rows $a_1<a_2< \cdots< a_{2p}$.